 By attaching specific information to merchants, the payment ecosystem can reliably deliver funds to the right businesses.

-A merchant ID is a specific identification number attached to a business that tells the payment processing systems involved in a transaction where to send which funds.
+A merchant ID (or MID) is a unique identification number attached to a business that tells the payment processing systems involved in a transaction where to send which funds.

 This involves a business verification process of sorts.
-You’ll need a a tax number, information on business ownership and more.
+You’ll need a tax number, information on business ownership, and more.

 Getting a merchant ID can seem a bit overwhelming, but it’s really not that bad!
 And once you get your merchant ID, it’s yours for as long as you work with your credit card processing company — assuming you don’t get flagged for excessive chargebacks.

-Chargebacks are a whole world and topic into itself, but there are a lot of ways to prevent chargebacks, including:
+Chargebacks are a whole world and topic in itself, but there are a lot of ways to prevent chargebacks, including:

 And if you switch due to bad service or for any other reason besides getting flagged, you’ll have to get a new ID from your new processor.
 That’s a big move and shouldn’t be taken lightly, but if you’re working with an MSP who is never available, always surprising you with fees, and generally frustrating, you should definitely consider switching providers.